dlt-hub/dlt/docs/website/docs/verified-sources/facebook_ads.md

     print(load_info)
     ```

-    In the above code, the "_load_data_" object represents the Facebook Ads source, and we specify the desired chunk size for the requests.
-We then bind the "_id_" field for the "_ad_creatives_" resource using the "_bind()_" method.
+    In the above code, the "load_data" object represents the Facebook Ads source, and we specify the desired chunk size for the requests.
+We then bind the "id" field for the "ad_creatives" resource using the "bind()" method.

-    To enrich the ad_creatives objects, we add a transformation using the "_add_step()_" method.
-The "_enrich_ad_objects_" function is used to specify the AdCreative object type and request the fields defined in "_DEFAULT_ADCREATIVE_FIELDS_".
+    To enrich the ad_creatives objects, we add a transformation using the "add_step()" method.
+The "enrich_ad_objects" function is used to specify the AdCreative object type and request the fields defined in _DEFAULT_ADCREATIVE_FIELDS_.

     Finally, we run the pipeline with the ad_creatives resource and store the load information in the `load_info`.

 6. You can load the insights reports incrementally with defined granularity levels, fields, breakdowns etc. As defined in the facebook_insights_source.
 To load the data from the past 7 days in time increments of 1 day you can do as follows:
     ```python
     load_data = facebook_insights_source(initial_load_past_days=7, time_increment_days=7)
     load_info = pipeline.run(load_data)
     print(load_info)
     ```